jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

 ```
 * Enter the command "test1".
 The first two integration tests will pass, but the rest will still fail.
 * In your web browser, go to the URL http://localhost:3000/users/sign_in (replacing the "localhost" and "3000" if necessary).
 Now the desired user login form appears, and you can log in as one of the seeded users.
+* When you visit your app as a logged-in user, you'll still see the "Sign up now!" button on the home page.
+Clicking on that button will simply give you a message telling you that you are already signed in.
+However, you still need to remove this button, because it looks bad to provide options that are not actually viable.
+(You'll get to this later.)

 ### Test Helper (def login_user)
 * Add the following lines to the end of the file test/test_helper.rb: